acl-org/acl-conference/aclpub-start.md

 Count the papers to make sure you're not missing any (e.g., due to an author's failure to submit camera-ready copy).

 **Errors**: If this or any of the other generation buttons in this tab fail (you will know, because a `zip` and `log` will appear, but not the `Download` quick link), check the log file to get a pointer to another, more specific log file, e.g,. program.log.
 This file will be located in the zip.
 Download it, and find the referenced log to see the actual issue.
-If you are unclear of the issue, email the publciation chairs.
+If you are unclear of the issue, email the publication chairs.
 They have access to your softconf/START portal and can help debug the issue.

 ### Step 1.3 Check and Fix PDF files